yiechen/Type-on-Strap/_posts/2018-06-30-Data-Backup-and-Workflow.md

 4. Do not heavily rely on keywords and other software-based indexing criteria to reduce software dependency.
 If you need to reorganize or rename images, do that through software to avoid potential mismatches between the database and the file system.
 Software such as Lightroom performs moving and renaming of images on the file system level and automatically remaps images in the database after the completion of the process.
 Use the provided tools to mass-rename images when necessary.
 5. After completing the editing process, force the software to write changes to each image (this will write changes to DNG files or force the creation of sidecar / XMP files), so that you do not lose your changes if your database gets corrupted or lost.

-### Simple backup
+~~### Simple backup

-So here is the quick summary:
+~~So here is the quick summary:

-1. At the minimum, buy two external drives for backups
+~~1.
+At the minimum, buy two external drives for backups
 2. Backup to one drive on a continuous basis either using automated software tools, or manual file copy
 3. Backup to the second drive as often as you will be taking it offsite.
 You can rotate the two drives, but you have to make sure that you are not just doing incremental / differential backups - you have to have full backups for rotation

-If you follow this process, you will have your images stored in three places: your computer, an external drive connected to your computer and another external drive that is sitting in an offsite location.
+~~If you follow this process, you will have your images stored in three places: your computer, an external drive connected to your computer and another external drive that is sitting in an offsite location.

 ### Solid Backup Strategy: Serious Amateurs and Pros